 The service never knows your mnemonics or passphrase; We cannot help you recover them if they are lost.

 If you have a wallet with PIN entry enabled, you can use your PIN to log in to the wallet and then view the mnemonics from the settings menu.
 You should then write them down and store them safely.

 In all other cases you will only be able to retrieve your mnemonics by brute force trying various combinations of valid words.
 This is similar to how a hacker might try to break into your wallet, and is not generally feasible.

-If you have some information about the mnemonic/mnemonic passphrase available, for example you have most of the words, or you know that your passphrase will only contain certain characters or is a certain length, then you may be able to use this to recover your wallet, although it is still extremely unlikely.
+If you have some information about the mnemonic/mnemonic passphrase available (for example, if you have most of the words, or you know that your passphrase will only contain certain characters or is a certain length), then you may be able to use this to recover your wallet, although it is still extremely unlikely.
 You should research third party services for wallet recovery, as GreenAddress does not offer assistance or support for wallet cracking for obvious reasons.

-You should always have at least two two-factor options enabled.
-Additionally for OTP/Authenticator you should back up the initial seed number and/or QR code displayed.
-Provided you keep these backups you can maintain access to your coins even if you lose access to one method for any reason.
+You should always have at least two different two-factor options enabled.
+Additionally, for OTP/Authenticator you should back up the initial seed number and/or QR code displayed.
+As long as you keep these backups you can maintain access to your coins even if you lose access to one method for any reason.